AdS3 Orbifolds, BTZ Black Holes, and Holography: Generalization: Moving defects

 There is no longer a point of collision of the two defects as they orbit around one another.
 Instead, as they approach, the defects are relatively boosted, and the points being identified by a given defect are tilted by the boost so that one is later and one is earlier in the global time coordinate.
 For a single boosted defect, there are no closed timelike curves under the identification, since one is just boosting a static identification under a spatial rotation.
 But with multiple, relatively boosted defects, it can happen that in the set of points identified under the boosted rotations and their products, one can find regions of closed timelike curves.
 These regions are separated from the region where all closed paths under the identifications are spacelike by a locus of null identifications; this latter locus is the ``singularity'' of the rotating BTZ geometry~-- not a curvature singularity, but rather a breakdown of causality (though an infinitesimal perturbation leads to a curvature singularity~\rcite{Horowitz:2002mw}).

 When defects are moving purely radially, or with sufficiently small amounts of orbital angular velocity, the locus of closed timelike curves lies inside the event horizon, and the boundary of this region is usually taken to be the singularity of the rotating BTZ black hole.
 However, more serious pathologies can occur with the large deficit angles associated to global orbifolds~\rcite{DeDeo:2002yg}, in which every point in $AdS_3$ lies on a closed timelike curve.
 Consider for instance the pair of orbiting defects in figure~\ref{fig:OrbitingDefects}.
 The colored lines, which indicate the locus of points being identified at a particular proper time along the defect trajectory, are tilted so that one is earlier than the other; see also figure~\ref{fig:DefectRot}.

 Now consider a null geodesic along the conformal boundary traveling in the opposite sense to the defects' rotation.
 Every time the geodesic passes through a wedge of identification, it gets shifted backward in time.
-It was shown in~\rcite{DeDeo:2002yg} that for circular orbits (\eg\ when $\gamma_{R}^{~}=0$ for both defects), when the sum of the two defect angles equals $2\pi$, this null curve closes on itself; and when the sum of the angles exceeds $2\pi$, there are closed timelike curves passing through every point on the conformal boundary.
+It was shown in~\rcite{DeDeo:2002yg} that for circular orbits (\eg\ when $\etaR=0$ for both defects), when the sum of the two defect angles equals $2\pi$, this null curve closes on itself; and when the sum of the angles exceeds $2\pi$, there are closed timelike curves passing through every point on the conformal boundary.
 Thus the entire spacetime is pathological.

 What this result means is that there is a limit to the angular velocity of the defects which avoids this pathology.
-For instance, the pair of $\bZ_2$ defects in figure~\ref{fig:OrbitingDefects} must have $\gamma_{R,i}^{~}>0$ so that they are not quite on circular orbits.
+For instance, the pair of $\bZ_2$ defects in figure~\ref{fig:OrbitingDefects} must have $\eta_{R,i}^{~}\ne0$ so that they are not quite on circular orbits.
 For $\bZ_\sfk$ defects with $\sfk>2$, one cannot achieve a circular orbit without encountering closed timelike curves at much smaller values of the axial boost.

 The physical spacetime is usually taken to be the region outside the locus of closed null/timelike curves, and the region having closed timelike curves is excised.
 Note that from the point of view of the worldsheet sigma model, this is not allowed under the rules of constructing orbifolds~-- one must consider the entire group manifold and carry out the quotient by whatever discrete subgroup is being gauged.
 Perturbative string theory breaks down at the singularity, and one needs the a complete non-perturbative description in order to regularize the singularity and follow the subsequent evolution.